intel/intel-extension-for-pytorch/intel_extension_for_pytorch/quantization/README.md

                   weight=PerChannelMinMaxObserver.with_args(dtype=torch.qint8, qscheme=torch.per_channel_symmetric))
 ```

-Note: we fully use of PyTorch [observer methonds](https://pytorch.org/docs/stable/quantization-support.html#torch-quantization-observer), so you can use a different PyTorch obsever methond to define the [QConfig](https://pytorch.org/docs/1.11/generated/torch.quantization.qconfig.QConfig.html).
+Note: we fully use of PyTorch [observer methonds](https://pytorch.org/docs/stable/quantization-support.html#torch-quantization-observer), so you can use a different PyTorch observer methond to define the [QConfig](https://pytorch.org/docs/1.11/generated/torch.quantization.qconfig.QConfig.html).
 For weight observer, we only support **torch.qint8** dtype now.

 **Suggestion**: